-The consideration for a Creation Unit generally consists of the Deposit Securities and a Cash Component.
+The consideration for a Creation Unit generally consists of a specified cash payment (see "Cash Purchase Method" below) or the Deposit Securities and a Cash Component.
 Together, the Deposit Securities and the Cash Component constitute the "Portfolio Deposit."
 The Cash Component serves the function of compensating for any differences between the net asset value per Creation Unit and the Deposit Securities.
 Thus, the Cash Component is equal to the difference between (x) the net asset value per Creation Unit of the Fund and (y) the market value of the Deposit Securities.
 If (x) is more than (y), the Authorized Participant will pay the Cash Component to the Fund.
 If (x) is less than (y), the Authorized Participant will receive the Cash Component from the Fund.